zeljko94/my-portfolio-web/README.md

 # MyPortfolioWeb

 Welcome to my MyPortfolioWeb app!

-You can check it out [here](https://zeljko94.github.io/my-portfolio-web/).
+You can check it out <a href="https://zeljko94.github.io/my-portfolio-web/" target="_blank">here</a>.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.1.8.